 Where to stay in Penang

 For budget travellers – We would highly recommend using Hostelworld.com to find the perfect hostel for you.
 You can find private rooms and dorms, all for a much lower price then a medium hotel.
 Besides that, hostels are also the perfect place to meet new people!
 We stayed at the 80’s Guesthouse during our stay in Penang and were very happy with our choice.
 The hostel was clean, staff was friendly and it had a great relaxed atmosphere.
 Check out it our here or find more hostels here on Hostelworld.com!

 For any type of traveler – AirBnB is very widely used in Malaysia.
 We have used AirBnB in New Zealand, Malaysia and Vietnam and have always had positive experiences!
 The costs are often lower then hotels and there is a large selection of rooms and apartments, suiting to every solo traveler, couple or family’s needs.
-To make it even better, if you sign up here now for AirBnB and you will receive a 30$ credit for any of your future bookings!
+To make it even better, if you sign up here now for AirBnB and you will receive a 30$ credit for a future booking!